kali/lackr/doc/getting-started.md

  }
 ```

-Note that _some_ provision is made for escaping combination like html included in json:
+Note that _some_ provision is made for escaping combination like HTML included in JSON:

 ```
 % curl ${BACKEND}ex2-esi3.json